FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 required by some implementations of MLRsearch.

-In theory, each search goal could have its own Max Load value, but as all trials are possibly affecting all Search Goals, it makes more sense for a single Max Load value to apply to all Search Goal instances.
+In theory, each search goal could have its own Max Load value, but as all Trial Results are possibly affecting all Search Goals, it makes more sense for a single Max Load value to apply to all Search Goal instances.